cabal-club/cable/readme.md

 their perspective) but self-actions such as setting a nickname link to the most recent self-action.
 Refer to each `post/*` type for what to expect.

-You can use `crypto_sign()` in combined mode to generate the signature field for the fields that come after `signature`, as `crypto_sign()` will prepend the signature into the output, so the fields will be in the correct order.
+If using libsodium, one can use `crypto_sign()` in combined mode to generate the signature field for the fields that come after `signature`, as `crypto_sign()` will prepend the signature into the output, so the fields will be in the correct order.

-Use `crypto_generichash()` with the default settings (`crypto_generichash_BYTES=32`) to hash incoming messages in order to resolve links.
-Hash the entire post with all fields.
+The hash of an incoming post is produced by hashing the entire post, including *all* fields.

 The `post_type` is a varint, so if the post types below are inadequate, you can create your own using unused numbers (`>64`).